cynthialmy/cynthialmy.github.io/_posts/2025-10-12-eu-manual-work.md

 ## The Approach

-We built a **Manual Effort Measurement Framework (MEMF)** that connected human judgment with system data.
+I built a **Manual Effort Measurement Framework (MEMF)** that connected human judgment with system data.
 It was built on three layers: **baseline, validation, and tracking**.

 ### 1. Establishing the Human Baseline

-We defined each **process** as the core measurement unit - not individuals or teams.
+I defined each **process** as the core measurement unit - not individuals or teams.

-Through structured mapping sessions, we broke processes down into manual steps and captured:
+Through structured mapping sessions, I broke processes down into manual steps and captured:
 - **Manual touchpoints** – where human input was required
 - **Time bands** – five levels from XS (<2 min) to XL (>30 min) to capture effort range
 - **Frequency** – how often each process ran (daily, weekly, monthly)